MishaunChristian/thefullbodylab/src/pages/faq.md

 ### Do I need a primary care physician if I’m seeing a health coach?

 Yes!
-You will still want to see your primary care physician at your recommended cadence.
+You will still want to see your primary care physician at their recommended cadence.
 With your permission, a health coach can also work closely with your doctor to understand your health plan to help you turn it into a plan of action.

 A health coach is *not* a doctor.
 We *do not* diagnose, treat, or prescribe.
 Instead, we are an added member of your care team who works with you to understand imbalances, and then we support you in restoring wellness.
 We aim to restore a person’s health as a whole, which means looking at all lifestyle behaviors and not only food.
-We also take into consideration movement, stress relief, proper rest, emotional well being, relationships, life meaning and purpose, mind-body connection, and spiritual practice.
+We also take into consideration movement, stress relief, sleep, emotional well-being, relationships, life meaning and purpose, mind-body connection, and spiritual practices.

 ### How does positive psychology help?